codex-wraith/Maganalysis_Backend/FIX_SUMMARY.md

    - Imported functions directly from their module files
    - Changed all calls to use direct function calls instead of `mcp.tools.<tool_name>()`
    - Added proper parameter names for clarity

+4. **Resolving circular import issues**:
+   - Removed direct imports of `app` and `get_app` from module files
+   - Added dynamic imports inside functions where needed
+   - Used import aliases (`import app as main_app`) to avoid conflicts
+   - Replaced global references with function-scoped imports

 ## Files Modified